 Gender is an important factor in achieving social cohesion.
 Gender relations, however, have been particularly affected by social change in recent decades.
 As a result, across Europe, various work-care models currently compete in terms of family and labour market policy.
 Related to this, both egalitarian and essentialist gender ideologies and family ideals have spread, whose social-structural foundations and consequences have not yet been researched.
 Against this background, this research project assesses first, whether the competing gender and family ideals are related to other values such as cultural openness or closure, solidarity and voting behaviour.
 Second, we ask whether the political mobilisation of gender issues by political parties leads to the establishment of a new political polarisation and how this relates to other cultural and socio-economic cleavages.
 Third, the project examines the determinants and consequences of different forms of labour division within families for the reproduction of social inequalities.

-Project Leader: Prof. Dr. Daniela Grunow, Prof. Sigrid Roßteutscher, PhD
+Project Leaders: Prof. Dr. Daniela Grunow, Prof. Sigrid Roßteutscher, PhD

 Duration: 01.03.2021 – 31.01.2024